mujju834/coffee-web/README.md

-Welcome to Brewhub, a web application designed to streamline and enhance your coffee business operations.
+Welcome to MUJJUS, a web application designed to streamline and enhance your coffee business operations.
 This README.md will guide you through the setup process and provide an overview of the application's features.

 ## Table of Contents